-The Consortium for Cancer Implementation Science (CCIS) was founded in 2019 as a public effort where Moonshot investigators, as well as other researchers and practitioners, work together to address key challenges and advance the implementation science (IS) agenda in cancer.
+The Consortium for Cancer Implementation Science (CCIS) was founded in 2019 as an open consortium where Moonshot investigators, as well as other researchers and practitioners, work together to address key challenges and advance the implementation science (IS) agenda in cancer.
 The objectives of the CCIS are to:

 - Foster communication among those engaged in IS projects across the cancer continuum